Identifying The Types Of Investment Risk and How to Manage Them

 This is exactly why returns are possible in the first place.
 When an individual or company needs money, they offer returns to incentivize investors to part with their cash; nothing can do that quite like the allure of growing their money.

 In effect, risk is what makes investing tick.

 The higher the risk, the bigger the payoff.
-Few people would choose to invest in cryptocurrencies (high-risk) instead of government bonds (low-risk) if the two assets offered the same returns; higher risks require greater earning potential.
+Few people would choose to invest in cryptocurrencies like qtum coin (high-risk) instead of government bonds (low-risk) if the two assets offered the same returns; higher risks require greater earning potential.

 Successful risk management

 Basically, if an investment opportunity included no risks at all, it probably wouldn’t offer any returns.